emilylaiken/ml-flu-prediction/README.md

 1. Ch.
 2 of Emily Aiken's undergraduate thesis for Harvard's computer science concentration, "Machine Learning for Epidemiological
 Prediction" (open-access version coming soon, see https://emilylaiken.github.io/ili-viz/#first for a summary and interactive dashboard)
 2. "Interpretability in Data-Driven Epidemiological Forecasting," Emily Aiken and Jonathan Waring's final project for APCOMP221 at Harvard
-3. The paper "title tbd" (in progress)
+3. The paper "Local Influenza Tracking and Forecasting Leveraging Machine Learning Methods and Digital Data Sources" (in progress)

 ## File Structure
 - data